 That depends on where you are located and the nature of the referral question.
 Evaluations that require formal reports to an agency cost more than reports that are just intended for the family.
 See the fee schedule.

-5. Do I have to come to your office in Glendale or Valencia?
+5. Do I have to come to your office in Glendale?

 No. There are some specialized tests that require materials that can't be readily transported.
 For most situations I can travel to where someone is located.

 6. Can you evaluate people that have disabilities?